Hack The Box - Inject

 /opt/automation/tasks

-phil is a member of the staff group:
+phil was a member of the staff group:

 id